NelsonScott/stepstepstep/README.md

 But the fun doesn't stop there.
 We can define before filters for our before filters.

-    action :index => :load_user do
+    step :index => :load_user do
     end

-    filter :load_user => :some_other_filter do
+    step :load_user => :some_other_filter do
     end

     def some_other_filter
     end

-As you've probably guessed, `filter` acts just like `action` (as a matter of fact it's an alias, well at least for now...).

 Lastly, you can also define multiple dependencies with an Array and they'll be executed in the order they appear.

-    action :index => [:first_filter, :second_filter] do
+    step :index => [:first_filter, :second_filter] do
     end

-Keep in mind actions can depend on actions, filters can depend on filters, actions on filters, filters on actions, on and on and so forth.
-The dependency heirarchy can get very deep and complicated, but thanks to action-jackson your code doesn't have to.
+Keep in mind actions can depend on steps, filters can depend on filters, steps on filters, on and on and so forth.
+The dependency heirarchy can get very deep and complicated, but thanks to stepstepstep your code doesn't have to.

 ### Gotchas